 - Males or females ≥ 18 years of age.

-- Surgical implantation of LVAD (e.g., HeartMate II or HeartWare) within 45 days prior to Randomization.
+- Surgical implantation of LVAD within 90 days prior to Randomization.

 - PVR > 3 Wood units.

-- No intravenous (i.v.) inotropes or vasopressors for 48 hours (h) prior to Screening and
+- No intravenous (i.v.) inotropes or vasopressors and

-- A woman of childbearing potential is eligible if she has:
+- A woman of childbearing potential is eligible only if she has:

-- Agreed to undertake monthly serum pregnancy tests during the study and up to 30 days after study drug discontinuation.
+- Agreement to undertake monthly serum pregnancy tests during the study and up to 30 days after study treatment discontinuation and

-- Agreed to use one of the methods of contraception / follow the contraception scheme described in the protocol from Screening up to at least 30 days after study treatment discontinuation.
+- Agreement to use one of the methods of contraception / follow the contraception scheme described in Section 4.5 from Screening and up to at least 30 days after study treatment discontinuation.

 You CAN'T join if...

-- Documented severe obstructive lung disease defined as: forced expiratory volume (FEV)in 1 second / forced vital capacity (FEV1/FVC) < 0.7 associated with FEV1 < 50% of predicted value after bronchodilator administration.
+- Documented severe obstructive lung disease defined as: forced expiratory volume in 1 second / forced vital capacity (FEV1/FVC) < 0.7 associated with FEV1 < 50% of predicted value after bronchodilator administration.

 - Documented moderate to severe restrictive lung disease defined as: total lung capacity< 60% of predicted value.